josch/findunusedbd/README.md

  - when investigating which build dependencies are unused, virtual packages are not taken into account
  - maybe the fake equivs package can be built outside the schroot to avoid the additional dependencies for installing equivs
  - fatrace suffers from [bug#722901](https://bugs.debian.org/722901) which can be seen when trying to compile `lsof`
+ - if sbuild fails somehow (for example by the mirror becoming unavailable and sbuild failing with `E: apt-get update failed`) then the finished-build-commands are not run and the started processes never quit

 Feature Requests
 ----------------